WebDataRocks/pivot-angular/README.md

 ## Support

-For WebDataRocks-related questions, bug reports, and features requests, please [create an issue on our GitHub](https://github.com/WebDataRocks/web-pivot-table/issues/?r=rm_angular).
+For WebDataRocks-related questions, bug reports, and feature requests, please [create an issue on our GitHub](https://github.com/WebDataRocks/web-pivot-table/issues/?r=rm_angular).